liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/02-adding-permissions-to-resources.markdown

     </guest-unsupported>

-The `<model-resource>` tag is used to define actions that can be performed with respect to models, a.k.a. entities.
-There are two kinds of such actions in
+The `<model-resource>` tag is used to define actions that can be performed with respect to models, also known as entities.
+There are two kinds of actions in
 Liferay: *top-level actions* and *resource actions*.
 Top-level actions are not applied to a particular resource.
-For example, the action of adding a new entity is not applied to a particular resource so it's considered a top-level action.
+For example, the action of adding a new entity is not applied to a particular resource, so it's considered a top-level action.
 The first `<model-resource>` tag defines adding guestbook and guestbook entry resources as top-level actions: